SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/jobs.md

 ```

 :::
-Once you have this information, you have use it in a variety of ways.
+Once you have this information, you can use it in a variety of ways.
 Let's add one last screen to display our information.
 We'll
 describe what each line of code is doing on the screen.